The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 Raw commit messages are notoriously bad (e.g., "fix," "wip," "oops").
 To get the real story, we can't just trust the message; we have to look at the diff metadata.

-Once we have the structured data (the "what" and the "where"), we use a Large Language Model (LLM) to generate the "human" explanation.
+Once we have the structured data (the "what" and the "where"), Tempo uses frontier AI models to generate the "human" explanation.

-We feed the context into a prompt designed for technical summarization.
+We feed the context into a prompt designed for technical summarisation.
 We instruct the model to avoid marketing fluff and stick to engineering facts.

 [Filter: Remove noise (lockfiles, assets)]